All Episodes

 The evidence on that laptop is damning.

-It's not in itself sufficient, but what the IRS investigators did where they were allowed to follow the trail was they found the witnesses, they found the Tony Bobolinsky's, they found the Rob Walkers, they found the Gal Lust.
+It's not in itself sufficient, but what the IRS investigators did, where they were allowed to follow the trail, was they found the witnesses.

-And remember you had Joe Biden out there getting his minions to go out publicly and saying Hunter's done nothing wrong, he's innocent.
+And remember, you had Joe Biden out there getting his minions to go out publicly and saying, Hunter's done nothing wrong.

 That was a message to Merrick Garland.

-So they were gonna Offer him Hunter Biden a non-prosecution agreement.
+So they were going to offer him, Hunter Biden, a non-prosecution agreement.

 He was not going to have to plead guilty to anything.

-But it was those heroic IRS whistleblowers coming forward that forced David Weiss to cobble together this very hasty plea deal, sweetheart media, where he Hunter had to plead guilty to a couple of meetings.
+But it was those heroic IRS whistleblowers coming forward that forced David Weiss to cobble together this very hasty plea deal, sweetheart plea deal, where Hunter had to plead guilty to a couple of misery.

 You're one of the few people that are highlighting something that I've highlighted.